NitrousOX/DRS-Projekat/README.md

 ---

-### 3️⃣ Set up the Database
+### 3. Set up the Database

-Before starting the app, the database must be set up.
+Before starting the application, the database must be set up.

-📁 Navigate to the `Database` folder:
+Navigate to the `Database` folder:

 ```bash
 cd Database
 ```

-▶️ Run the Docker Compose command to start the database container:
+Run the Docker Compose command to start the database container:

 ```bash
 docker-compose up -d